wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

 ```
 <!-- end -->

-By default, PowerAuth SDK asks user to authenticate with the biometric sensor also during the setup procedure (or during the [activation commit](#committing-activation-data)).
+By default, PowerAuth SDK asks user to authenticate with the biometric sensor also during the setup procedure (or during the [activation persist](#persisting-activation-data)).
 To alter this behavior, use the following code to change `PowerAuthKeychainConfiguration` provided to `PowerAuthSDK` instance:

 <!-- begin codetabs Kotlin Java -->
 ```kotlin